B2B Lead Generation Glossary

 Pipeline Velocity = Average Deal Size × Number of Deals × Win Rate ÷ Sales Cycle Length

-You measure velocity to identify bottlenecks and optimize sales processes.
+Measure velocity to identify bottlenecks and optimize sales processes.
 Faster pipeline velocity means more revenue in less time, improving cash flow and growth rates.
-When velocity slows, you either have qualification problems, process inefficiencies, or market resistance that needs addressing.
+Slow it down and the culprit is almost always one of three things: qualification problems, process inefficiencies, or market resistance that needs addressing before it metastasizes into a forecast miss.

 Related Terms: